dotnet/docs/docs/csharp/tutorials/exploring-with-csharp-interactive.md

 ---
-title: Using C# Interactive to explore and experiment | C# Guide
+title: Using C# Interactive to explore and experiment - C# Guide | Microsoft Docs
 description: C# interactive provides a great environment for learning about an API.
 You can explore interactively and quickly.
 keywords: C#, Getting Started, Cross Platform, REPL, Interactive ms.date: 08/24/2016